Food, Agriculture & Beverage

 The EU customs regime applies to:

-Being within the EU Customs Union or being inside a customs union with the EU means that customs duties no longer apply to trade within it.
-However, for trade with third countries, there is a uniform system of customs duties on imports, i.e. the EU common tariff.
+Being within the EU Customs Union or being inside a customs union with the EU means that customs duties do not apply to trade within it.
+However, for trade with third countries, there is a uniform system of customs duties on imports, i.e. the EU Common Customs Tariff.

 Duty on goods from third countries is generally discharged when the goods first enter the EU and after that there is nothing more to pay and no further checks if goods move across the EU.
 Import charges can comprise Customs Duty (i.e. a Tariff), Excise Duty and Import VAT.
 Anti-Dumping Duty and Countervailing Duty can also be imposed while goods specific licences (non-tax) may also be required.